w3f/Grants-Program/applications/mobile-polka.md

 Our solution strives to create a comprehensive Polkadot Explorer mobile app that goes beyond standard functionalities, catering to the diverse needs of the Polkadot community and blockchain enthusiasts at larg

+### Dependency

+Our project will be dependent on the official Polkadot Explorer site or related sites for API.
+The dependency on this API is essential for obtaining real-time and accurate blockchain data, which is crucial for the functionality and success of our Polkadot Explorer mobile app.
+We acknowledge the significance of this external resource and will ensure compliance with any usage terms and conditions set by the platforms.

 ### Ecosystem Fit

 Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions: